-On June 27 and 28, the National Corn Growers Association (NCGA) welcomed growers and staff to this year’s Women and Mentors Retreat.
-Focused on building a network of rising leaders, women and mentors came together to overcome workplace obstacles, share their leadership journey and empower each other.
+On June 22 and 23, the National Corn Growers Association (NCGA) welcomed growers and staff to this year’s Women and Mentors retreat.
+The program focused on building a network of rising leaders, bringing women and mentors together to overcome workplace obstacles, and share their leadership journey to empower each other.

 Attendees left encouraged to continue their networking experience in their newly formed cohort groups.
 These mentorship networks, formed during the conference, were designed to bring together women and male allies with shared experiences.

-NCGA would also like to thank the sponsors that make this program possible: Syngenta, Bayer and John Deere.
+NCGA would also like to thank the sponsors that make this program possible: Syngenta, Bayer, John Deere and FMC.